 Tour the Cave di Marmo

-The area around Massa is renowned for powerful waves and tides.
-When these waves and tides wash ashore, they eat up certain portions of the strand revealing in spectacular sceneries and landforms.
+The area around Massa is renowned for its powerful waves and tides.
+When these waves and tides wash ashore, they eat up certain portions of the strand, revealing in spectacular sceneries and landforms.

 Unwind at the Marina di Massa

 Quench your love for camping and beach life by checking into the Marina di Massa while in Massa City.
-Marina di Massa is an ancient villa which is surrounded by a beautiful garden.
+Marina di Massa is an ancient villa that is surrounded by a beautiful garden.

 It is at a stone’s throw distance from the beach on the northern coast of Tuscany.
 Its serene ambiance, proximity to the ocean, and relaxed atmosphere jointly help you to unwind after a hectic day.

 Are you a seasoned mountain climber?
 Put your mountain climbing skills to practice by climbing the Monte Sagro.

 This peak forms part of the broader Alpi Apuane range.
 It overlooks Massa and offers breathtaking views of the ocean and coastline.
 It is not so steep (only 1,753 m) and hence takes less time and effort to climb.
 Moreover, it has some breathtaking views and landforms, such as marble, which you may photograph.

 10 Days in the Italian Riviera: Day IX – Viareggio